 Terrierman's reinterpretation of Faulkner is perfect for Parker:

-nameless and mongrel and many-fathered,
+nameless and mongrel and

 grown